Helping local retail economies thrive

 The Problem

-Even after the pandemic, these businesses have not regained their pre-pandemic success.
+After the pandemic, these businesses didn’t simply regain their pre-pandemic success.
 The world has changed.
 And another pandemic is always possible.
-If small brick and mortar stores are to survive, they’ll need to connect with customers over the internet, too.
+If small brick and mortar stores are to survive, they’ll need to connect with customers via the internet, too.

 The Solution

-El Locale is a startup building a location-based e-commerce platform for small businesses — beginning with its home of Portsmouth, NH — to share their products with customers online, and to encourage flourishing local economies in the face of uncertainty.
+El Locale is a location-based e-commerce platform for small businesses — launched in its home base of Portsmouth, NH — to share their products with customers online, and to encourage flourishing local economies in the face of uncertainty.

 Stepping into the project